jinkya/Nodejs-Master-Class/README.md

 > C++ app embedding v8.
 > Nodejs present itself as two application - 1.
 Script processor 2.
 REPL(Read Eval Print Loop)
 > node index.js 				-- call the script procesor
-  --- pass file name to node js | first initialize event loop then process initial pat of js
+  --- pass file name to node js | first initialize event loop then process initial part of js
   --- event loop = infinitly running loop.
 Nodes way of todo list
 > The event loop continually checking if theres any new for nodejs to do
 > Blocking - occupying the resources of thread at the expense of other todos